A Hybrid Machine Learning Framework for Predicting Hydrogen Storage Capacities in Metal Hydrides: Unsupervised Feature Learning with Deep Neural Networks: Introduction

-Many metals interact with hydrogen to form binary hydrides (MH\textsubscript{n}), but most binary hydrides do not present suitable hydrogen storage properties for serving as a hydrogen carrier.
-Some intermetallic compounds can also form hydrides with structural formulas of AB\textsubscript{x}H\textsubscript{n}, where element A with high hydrogen affinity is usually rare earth or alkaline earth metal forming a stable hydride, while element B has low hydrogen affinity and often forms only unstable hydrides \cite{WESTLAKE19831, oesterreicher1981hydrides}.
-The most extensively studied metal hydrides are AB\textsubscript{2} and AB\textsubscript{5} for hydrogen storage and fuel cell application \cite{LOTOTSKYY20173}.
-AB\textsubscript{5}-type intermetallic compounds are distinguished by their ease of activation, rapid kinetics of hydrogen absorption and desorption, and relatively high stability of hydrogen sorption properties during cyclic hydrogenation/dehydrogenation \cite{LOTOTSKYY20145818}.
+Many metals have the capacity to engage with hydrogen in order to produce binary hydrides (MH\textsubscript{n}).
+Nonetheless, the majority of binary hydrides lack the necessary properties for effective hydrogen storage as a carrier.
+Certain intermetallic compounds have the ability to generate hydrides with structural formulas of AB\textsubscript{x}H\textsubscript{n}.
+In this scenario, element A, which typically belongs to the rare earth or alkaline earth metal category due to its strong hydrogen affinity, forms a stable hydride, while element B tends to create only unstable hydrides given its low hydrogen affinity \cite{WESTLAKE19831, oesterreicher1981hydrides}.
+The metal hydrides that have been extensively examined are those falling under AB\textsubscript{2} and AB\textsubscript{5}, particularly in relation to hydrogen storage and applications in fuel cells \cite{LOTOTSKYY20173}.
+Intermetallic compounds of the AB\textsubscript{5} type stand out due to their easily achievable activation, swift kinetics in hydrogen absorption and release, as well as the relatively high stability exhibited in hydrogen sorption properties throughout cyclic hydrogenation/dehydrogenation processes \cite{LOTOTSKYY20145818}.
 Pressure-composition isotherms in H-AB\textsubscript{5} systems show a single flat plateau with low H\textsubscript{2} absorption-desorption hysteresis, which increases in substituted alloys \cite{TARASOV20184415}.
 Ti and Zr are the most common A components in AB\textsubscript{2}-type compounds, and the B component is usually represented by a transition metal such as Mn, Cr, Fe, or V \cite{LOTOTSKYY20145818}.
 AB\textsubscript{2}-type alloys are generally less easily activated than AB\textsubscript{5} alloys, and they can be doped with small amounts ($\sim$1 at\%) of rare earth elements to facilitate activation \cite{YAO2018524}.
 They have excellent hydrogenation/dehydrogenation kinetics and cycle stability once activated \cite{SANDROCK1999877}.
 The AB\textsubscript{2} components are less expensive than the AB\textsubscript{5} components, but manufacturing of the AB\textsubscript{2}-type alloys presents some metallurgical challenges due to higher melting temperatures, high component reactivity, and other factors \cite{SANDROCK1999877, FASHU2020108295}.
 The most studied metal hydrides for hydrogen storage include sodium aluminum hydride, magnesium hydride, aluminum hydride, LaNi\textsubscript{5}, and ZrV\textsubscript{2} \cite{NIAZ2015457, WEI20171122, TARASOV20184415, ZOTOV2008220}.